Arizona Court Records

 How to File For Divorce in Arizona

 The legal term for divorce in Arizona is dissolution of marriage.
 It is the formal process of dissolving a marital union between two living parties.
 Title 25 of the Arizona Revised Statutes provides interpretation and rules on divorce.
-On the average, it takes about 90 days to complete a divorce process.
-It could take longer in the presence of adjoining issues like the involvement of children, property and debts division, and also the caseload of the court.
-Each divorce case is unique in terms of what issues are alloyed with the marriage.
-Therefore, it is important to understand clearly the state laws regarding divorce.
+On average, the divorce process takes approximately 90 days to complete.
+It could take longer in the presence of adjoining issues like the involvement of children, property and debts division, and the court's caseload.
+Each divorce case is unique regarding the issues involved with the marriage.
+Therefore, it is important to understand the state laws regarding divorce clearly.
 The application of the same rules to a divorce case is equally important.
-Superior Courts handle divorce cases in the state
+Superior Courts generally handle divorce cases in the state.

 The United States Census Bureau ranks Arizona at position 26 in divorce rates, the latest updates being eight divorces per 1000 women of 15 years old and above.
 This value represents a fall within a 10-year period by 4 divorces per 1000 women aged 15 and above.